a-arbabian/Cats-Dogs/README.md

 # Cats and Dogs Classifier with CNNs
-Using Microsoft's Cats and Dogs Dataset to train CNN models with varying hyperparameters to find the 'most' optimized model.
+Using Kaggle's Cats and Dogs Dataset to train CNN models with varying hyperparameters to find the 'most' optimized model.

 ## Hyperparameters tested: